Android Certification Training Course

 This brings us to the end of this article where we have discussed the major differences between Kotlin and Java.
 Hope you are clear with all that has been shared with you in this tutorial.

-Now that you have gone through our Kotlin vs Java blog, you can check out Edureka’s Android App Development Certification Training Got a question for us?
+Now that you have gone through our Kotlin vs Java blog, you can check out Edureka’s Android developer certification Got a question for us?
 Please mention it in the comments of Kotlin vs Java blog section and we will get back to you.